hrydgard/ppsspp/README.md

 What's new in 1.5.0
 -------------------
-* Multithreaded Vulkan support, now fully featured and FAST.
+* Multithreaded Vulkan support, now fully featured and FAST on supported devices. (#10033, #10049)
-* Vulkan support for Android.
-Very fast compared to OpenGL.
+* Vulkan support now enabled for Android.
-* Smarter graphics state management, reduced CPU consumption on all backends
+* Smarter graphics state management, reduced CPU consumption on all backends (#9899)
 * Geometry problems fixed in Medal of Honor
 * Android: Support for Arabic and other scripts we couldn't support before
-* Fix Android widgets, screen scaling
+* Fix Android widgets, screen scaling (#10145)
 * Fixes to video dumping
 * Software rendering improvements, speed and accuracy
 * Hardware tesselation of PSP Beziers and Splines (used by a few games)
 * Partial sceUsbGps and sceUsbCam support (Android)
+* Android "Sustained performance mode" to avoid thermal throttling (#9901)
+* Assorted bugfixes and compatibility improvements
+* Linux controller mapping fixes (#9997)

 What's new in 1.4.2
 -------------------